huangleisir/CsrfRestExample/README.md

 CsrfRestExample
 ===============
-Example how to secure Spring Boot REST application against csrf without using session.
+Example how to secure multi-instance Spring Boot REST application against CSRF without using session.

-TokenRepository is implemented as Map and Spring security is instructed to use this TokenRepository instead of default HttpSessionCsrfTokenRepository.
+Anti-CSRF tokens are stored in a Redis database to support multiple instances of the application.
+Spring security is instructed to use this TokenRepository instead of default HttpSessionCsrfTokenRepository.

 GET /info